HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 We've read our data into Python.
 Next, let's perform some quick summary statistics to learn more about the data that we're working with.
-We might want to know how many different authors are included in our dataset, or how many works were published in a given year.
+We might want to know how many different authors are included in our dataset, or how many works were published each year.
 We can perform summary stats quickly using groups.
-But first we need to figure out what we want to group by.
+But first, we need to figure out what we want to group by.

 Let's begin by exploring our data: